turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 # Opt into extra safety checks on arithmetic operations https://stackoverflow.com/a/64136471/249801
 overflow-checks = true
 ```
-Finally, change the name of file `main.rs` to `lib.rs` as it is a convention while writing smart contracts.
+Finally, change the name `main.rs` to `lib.rs` as we are not making a binary application, thus our smart contract code will be a library.

 We are all set now!
-You can use this as a template for any future project.
+This can be used as a template and a starting point for any future project.

-## Writing Smart contract
+## Writing the contract

-We will create a simple CRUD (Create, Read, Update, Delete) smart contract that utilizes on-chain storage offered by NEAR.
-You can read more about how on-chain storage works [here](https://docs.near.org/docs/concepts/storage-staking).
+We will create a simple Create, Read, Update, Delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) backend in Rust that utilizes the on-chain storage offered by NEAR.
+More information about NEAR storage is available [in the NEAR docs](https://docs.near.org/docs/concepts/storage-staking).

-Now we can start by clearing all the code in `lib.rs` and the following code snippet:
+We can start by removing all the existing code in `lib.rs` and pasting in the following code snippet:

 ```rust
 use near_sdk::borsh::{self, BorshDeserialize, BorshSerialize};